Firefighter Tactical Fitness: CRACKYL Workout 24-1 AMRAP

 Score Sheet

-CRACKYL Workout 24-1 AMRAP builds the kind of strength, power, and sustained work capacity that carries over to the fireground using sandbags and kettlebells in a continuous, effort-driven format.
+CRACKYL Workout 24-1 AMRAP uses sandbags and kettlebells to build firefighter strength, power, and sustained work capacity that carries over to the fireground.

 This workout stands on its own as a complete session, with a focused warm-up, purposeful training, and comprehensive cool-down.